Census Dots

 Multiracial

-Of the 527 places in New Mexico, El Morro Valley is the 506th most populous.
+El Morro Valley is ranked the 450th most populous place in New Mexico, out of 528 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+El Morro Valley was ranked the 506th most populous place in the 2020 Census.

 El Morro Valley's White Population